 It is also important to

-This is a rudimentary assessment of how to containerize applications while maintaining high levels of performance and security during the transition process.
+It is a rudimentary assessment of how to containerize applications while maintaining high levels of performance and security during the transition process.

-When it comes to assessing if legacy applications can be containerized or not, the answer is ‘yes’, albeit with a few exceptions.
+When assessing if legacy applications can be containerized or not, the answer is ‘yes’, albeit with a few exceptions.
 Given the pace of change, almost all applications will become legacy applications unless developers maintain pace, prevent scope creep, and ensure code organization while managing business requirements and the necessary accelerated time to market.

 Connect with us to evaluate if your legacy applications can leverage the container edge.